tousifshah8827/Jenkins_Project/README.md

 # Jenkins_Project_StarAgile
-This is Jenkins CICD project
+This is a Jenkins CICD pipeline project